 Olaparib ROS Comparison

-Founded in 2005, o2h Discovery has an integrated drug discovery platform operating from our state-of-the-art research center in India and The Mill SciTech Park, Cambridge, UK.
+Founded in 2005, o2h discovery has an integrated drug discovery platform operating from our state-of-the-art research center in India and The Mill SciTech Park, Cambridge, UK.
 We have the in-house capability to execute hit-lead-optimisation programmes leading into patent and IND filing from our state-of-the-art biotechnology incubator with expertise in discovery chemistry, biology, pharmacology and the on-going project management of pre-clinical development.

-o2h Discovery has developed and launched its proprietary application AI Chemistry in the CloudTM which is the world’s first app to revolutionise the project management of external drug discovery programmes.
+o2h group has developed and launched its proprietary application AI Chemistry in the CloudTM which is the world’s first app to revolutionise the project management of external drug discovery programmes.
 The app enables communication between various scientific stakeholders essential to successful project advancement – leading to faster decision making.

-The DNA of o2h is centered around the nurturing of its people, values and culture, it reflects in the way we work with each other, as well as our collaborators and partners.
+The DNA of o2h discovery is centered around the nurturing of its people, values and culture, it reflects in the way we work with each other, as well as our collaborators and partners.

 We are now open to inquiries from the larger market including API, Research Intermediates, Research Scaffolds, among others.

-To discuss about your Chemistry project, please get in touch with Tejas at email@example.com
+To discuss about your chemistry project, please get in touch with Tejas at email@example.com